Gilly Meek, Accredited Think on Your Feet® Trainer

 - Think on Your Feet® – Be clear, confident and think before you speak, with the verbal communication course that emphasises structure.
 More…

-- Managing Stakeholders™ – Understand your stakeholders to gain buy-in, ensure constructive relationships and build consensus.
+- Stakeholder Engagement (including Simulation)™ – Understand your stakeholders to gain buy-in, ensure constructive relationships and build consensus.
 More…

-More about Gilly Meek Gilly is an accredited Think on Your Feet®, Lateral Thinking™, Six Thinking Hats®, The Skilled Presenter™ and Managing Stakeholders Simulation™ trainer and has delivered these workshops to numerous clients.
+More about Gilly Meek Gilly is an accredited Think on Your Feet®, Lateral Thinking™, Six Thinking Hats®, The Skilled Presenter™ and Stakeholder Engagement (including Simulation™) trainer and has delivered these workshops to numerous clients.
 Gilly also trains in Management Skills, Negotiation Skills, Facilitation Skills, Impact & Influence and Time-Management.

 Prior to joining Indigo, Gilly managed the learning and development function for Global Radio, the UK’s largest radio organisation; training and coaching employees across a number of brands including Heart, LBC and Galaxy Radio.
 During her time at Global Radio, she ran several management development and sales development programmes.